DataBeaver/trimps-tools/README.txt

   Set upgrade levels of each trap type

 -u, --upgrades
-  Set upgrade levels of all trap types at once
+  Set upgrade levels of all trap types at once.
+The argument should be four numbers, one for each trap type.

 -n, --numeric-format
   Output layouts in numeric format compatible with swaq's TD calculator